Skip to main content

 The two institutions team up with avid art collector (and Phillies’ managing partner) John Middleton and his wife and partner Leigh for this blockbuster exhibition titled A Nation of Artists.
 Threading together 300 years of American art, the collection features over 1,000 portraits, sculptures, furniture, photographs and more across both museums.
 Viewers find some of art’s biggest names — including Mary Cassatt and Charles Willson Peale — exhibited side-by-side with oft-overlooked Black, Indigenous, immigrant and historically underrepresented artists and contemporary talents.

-A Nation of Artists debuts as a cultural milestone celebrating the nation’s creative and artistic legacy at the Philadelphia Museum of Art (April 12, 2026 to July 5, 2027) and at the Pennsylvania Academy of the Fine Arts (April 12, 2026 through September 5, 2027).
+A Nation of Artists debuts as a cultural milestone celebrating the nation’s creative and artistic legacy at the Philadelphia Museum of Art (through Monday, July 5, 2027) and at the Pennsylvania Academy of the Fine Arts (through Sunday, September 5, 2027).

 Where: Philadelphia Museum of Art, 2600 Benjamin Franklin Parkway, Philadelphia, PA